 - failing to complete community service

-If you are suspected of violating your probation, you may receive a notice of a violation hearing, or you may find out that a warrant has been issued for your arrest.
+If you accused of violating your probation, you might receive a notice of a violation hearing, or you may find out that the court issued a warrant for your arrest.
 You will have a right to be arraigned on the alleged violation and notified of the allegations against you.
 If you wish to contest some or all of the allegations, you have the right to a probation violation hearing.
 If the judge finds by a preponderance of the evidence (greater than 50%) that you violated probation, he or she can choose to revoke probation or order some other type of punishment.
 In some cases, a judge might be persuaded to order a fine, community service, or some other intermediate sanction instead of revoking probation.
 The violation will be dismissed if you are found not guilty of the probation violation allegations.

 “What happens at a VOP hearing?”

 At a violation or revocation hearing, the court will determine whether one or more of the probation violation allegations are true.
 The burden of proof is by a preponderance of the evidence, and hearsay is admissible.
 Preponderance of the evidence is a much lower standard of proof than beyond a reasonable doubt.
 The judge must be convinced by a measure of greater than 50% to reach the preponderance of the evidence standard.
 There is no right to a jury trial on a probation violation.
-Probation violation hearings are handled by a prosecutor or a probation officer.
-At the hearing, witnesses are called to testify, and evidence of the alleged violation is admitted.
+A prosecutor or a probation officer handles probation violation hearings.
+At the hearing, the government calls witnesses to testify and admit evidence to prove there was a probation violation.
 The defendant has a right to be represented by a lawyer, testify, call witnesses, and admit evidence.